-Goulburn Mulwaree is part of the continuum of Aboriginal habitation of Australia.
+Goulburn Mulwaree is part of the ongoing Aboriginal habitation of Australia.
 The earliest known occupation sites discovered so far in the vicinity of Goulburn Mulwaree occur in the Australian Alps.
-The majority of sites in the Goulburn Mulwaree region discovered to date are more recent.
+Most sites in the Goulburn Mulwaree region discovered to date are more recent.
+These include the open camp site of Nardoo on the eastern side of Lake George (760 ± 110 BP), and Sassafras 1 rock shelter in Morton National Park (3770 ± 150 BP).
 It is possible that there are sites in Goulburn Mulwaree that predate those in the Australian Alps given that the Alps only became accessible after the last ice age.

-Two major groups were identified within the Goulburn Mulwaree region at the time of European contact; the Gandangara (also known as the Gundungurra, Gundungari, Gurra-gunga, and Burragorang) to the north of Goulburn and the Ngunawal (also called Ngunuwal, Ngoonawal, Wonnawal, Nungawal, Yarr, Yass tribe, Lake George, Five Islands tribe or Molonglo tribe) to the south.
-It's likely that these tribal boundaries incorporated a number of distinct aboriginal communities with their own dialects, who were probably linked by kinship networks, common beliefs, ceremonies and customs.
+According to the anthropologist Norman Tindale, two major language groups were identified within the Goulburn Mulwaree region at the time of European contact; the Gundungurra (also known as the Gandangara, Gundungura, Gundungari, Gurra-gunga, and Burragorang) to the north of Goulburn and the Ngunnawal (also called Ngunawal, Ngunuwal, Ngoonawal, Wonnawal, Nungawal, Yarr, Yass tribe, Lake George, Five Islands tribe or Molonglo tribe) to the south.
+It is likely that these tribal boundaries incorporated several distinct Aboriginal communities with their own dialects, who were probably linked by kinship networks, common beliefs, ceremonies and customs.

-The Gandangara and Ngunawal maintained relationships with surrounding groups.
-Large gatherings of Aboriginal people met in Goulburn with records of corroborees being held at Rocky Hill, the old railway quarry on the Wollondilly River, Mulwaree Flats near Lansdowne Bridge at the Goulburn Brewery, and where the Goulburn rail station is located now.
+The Gundungurra and Ngunnawal maintained relationships with surrounding groups.
+Large gatherings of Aboriginal people met in Goulburn with records of corroborees being held at Rocky Hill, the old railway quarry on the Wollondilly River, Mulwaree Flats near Lansdowne Bridge at the Goulburn Brewery, and where the Goulburn rail station is now located.
 Recorded Aboriginal heritage sites within Goulburn Mulwaree generally occur in the vicinity of watercourses, in elevated areas and in areas with suitable geology or mature vegetation.